AnyLog-co/documentation/blockchain configuration.md

 # Blockchain Configuration

-Connecting to a blockchain platform requires the following steps:

-* Deploying a contract on the blockchain platform.
-The contract excepts updates of new policies.
-* Pushing new policies from the network nodes to the blockchain.
-* Configuring the participating nodes to periodically pull the blockchain data.

-The following example connects to Ethereum node on [Infura](https://infura.io/) and demonstrates the functionality.
+Nodes in the network can be configured to synchronize their local metadata with a global metadata hosted by a blockchain platform.
+With propper configuration, when the node updates the metadata, the updates will be published on the blockchain platform and at the same time, updates done by peer nodes and are published on the blockchain, become available to the members of the network.
+This document explains how to configure a node sch that updates to the metadata are published on the blockchain platform and how to configure a node to continuously receive metadata updates published by peers.

+Notes:
-A detailed Ethereume example is available at the section [Using Ethereum as a Global Metadata Platform](https://github.com/AnyLog-co/documentation/blob/master/using%20ethereum.md).
+* Using the blockchain as a metadata platform requires a contract that maintains the metadata information.
+The initial setup usinf Ethereum is detailed at the section [Using Ethereum as a Global Metadata Platform](https://github.com/AnyLog-co/documentation/blob/master/using%20ethereum.md).

+* The metadata is represented as Policies which are detailed in the [Policies](https://github.com/AnyLog-co/documentation/blob/master/metadata%20management.md#policies) section.
+* The blockchain examples below use Ethereum (TestNet) as the blockchain platform and a hosted node using [Infura](https://infura.io/).

+## Prerequisites

+* An AnyLog contract on the blockchain platform.
+The contract manages the metadata policies.
+* The blockchain connection and contract information.
+* An anylog instance to configure.

 ## Setup of a new node